-The team asked me to write a blog about the step-by-step process of copywriting.
+The team asked me (the copywriter) to write a blog about the step-by-step process of copywriting.
 And honestly, there isn’t enough space on the internet.

 Truth is, there isn’t a one-size-fits-all, step-by-step process.
 Every writer’s process is different and every project too.
 So, rather than try to quantify something . . . well, unquantifiable, I’m going to give you an inside look at being an agency copywriter.

 I’m no stranger to writing copy.
-I’ve been at it for nearly a decade.
+I’ve been at it for nearly a decade as an in-house marketer.
 But that skill was tested when I shifted into agency work.

 Welcome to the jungle

 It’s fast-paced.
-It’s overwhelming.
+Overwhelming.
 Sometimes brutal.
-Stressful.
 But it’s also a lot of fun.
 It’s rewarding.
-It challenges me and pushes me to be better.
+Super creative.
+Challenging.
+And pushes me to be better.

 Basically, it’s the best job I’ve ever had.